lasanthamudalige/setups/mint-setup/README.md

       ```
       sudo tlp start
       ```
-  - Install auto-cpufreq (Recommended -  Repo in the github stars)
+  - Install auto-cpufreq  (In the github stars)

 ### Linux mint
   - ~~To change cursor theme in flatpak apps~~(now fixed when changed in settings)